Champions for Children builds stronger families in the Tampa Bay region through its child abuse prevention and family education programs.

 To learn more about Dimples Playland call (813) 673-4646.

-Family Involvement Connections (FIC) is a family involvement and support program offered through participating childcare centers in Hillsborough County.
-The program is provided through a collaboration with the Children’s Board of Hillsborough County.
+Family Involvement Connections (FIC) is a family support program that is offered through participating child care centers in Hillsborough County.
+The program is an educational program of Champions for Children and funded by the Children’s Board of Hillsborough County.

 FRANC (Fathers Resource and Networking Center) serves as a community-wide hub for fatherhood initiatives, activities and services.
 The mission of FRANC is to make available resources, support, information and education to enable dads to address the challenges and celebrate the joys of positive fathering and involvement with their children.
 FRANC services are for all dads… married, single, divorced, foster, surrogate, expectant and mentors.